ranfysvalle02/cluster-pulse/README.md

 Despite your expectations, the model returns only **442 movie titles** instead of the full 1,000.
 This discrepancy can be frustrating and perplexing, especially when your input data seems to fit within the model's context window.

-## **Beyond Spray and Pray**

-- Even within the context window, LLMs can deprioritize or "forget" earlier parts of the input as they generate outputs, especially if the middle or later sections are highly detailed or introduce complex topics.
-- **Effect:** The response might lack coherence or focus because the model emphasizes recent context over earlier details.

-- LLMs don't inherently understand goals or objectives.
-If a task requires maintaining focus across multiple steps, they might deviate because the statistical patterns they're trained on emphasize shorter-term coherence rather than long-term reasoning.
-- **Effect:** They might go off-topic, repeat themselves, or fail to connect key ideas across the input.

-- When tasked with generating long responses, LLMs are more prone to "hallucinate" — generating text that sounds plausible but is factually inaccurate or irrelevant.
-- **Effect:** The response may lose alignment with the original query or context.

-### **Retry Mechanisms: Handling Imperfections**
-While parallelization boosts efficiency, LLMs and data pipelines aren’t perfect.
-Failures—like dropped batches or incomplete processing—are inevitable.
-This is where **retry mechanisms** come in.

-#### **Why Retry?**
-1. **Network hiccups** (e.g., MongoDB connection issues).
-2. **Hardware resource contention** in distributed systems.
-3. **Model limitations** in handling all inputs effectively.

 ---

 ### **Task Design: Ask the Right Questions**
 The most crucial part of using LLMs effectively lies in **task design**.
-Carelessly throwing data at an LLM—"spray and pray"—wastes resources and produces mediocre results.
+Carelessly throwing data at an LLM — "spray and pray"—wastes resources and produces mediocre results.
 Instead, design tasks thoughtfully, keeping the model’s strengths and weaknesses in mind.

 #### **Attention Mechanism: A Double-Edged Sword**
 LLMs rely on the **attention mechanism**, focusing on the most relevant parts of the input.
 However: